 This is one of the easiest DIY’s I’ve ever built!
 I’ve outlined steps below, but essentially you’ll just need to make frames with 2×4’s, and add supports every 12-16 inches to prevent heavy hens from forcing the mesh top to sag (which would allow beaks to damage the grass underneath.)
 With the hardware cloth firmly stapled to the frames, these frames help provide my chickens with fresh grass for 9-10 months out of the year.
 When finished, planted, and sprouted, the chickens neatly “mow” the grass, through the mesh, without damaging the roots.

 Supplies You’ll Need:

-- 2×4 Lumber (Pressure Treated will last longer) Cut to lengths of 24 inches and 18 inches.
+- 2×4 Lumber (Pressure Treated will last longer) To make the boxes light enough to move easily, cut down to lengths of 24 inches and 18 inches.
 Save your scraps for the final step.

-- A Kreg Jig (most sturdy construction) or Corner Brackets (flimsier and may require corner braces)
+- A Kreg Jig (use for most sturdy construction) or Corner Brackets (flimsier and may require corner braces)

 - Staple Gun (did you know electric staple guns are a thing?
 They are, and they are AWESOME)

-- 1/4″ Opening Hardware Cloth (Substitute anything else on this list, but do NOT sub out this hardware cloth for another.
-Smaller openings will block sunlight and prevent grass growth, larger openings will allow beaks to pick at roots, and any non-metal material will stretch and let the chickens kill the grass underneath)
+- 1/4″ Opening Hardware Cloth (Substitute anything else on this list, but do NOT substitute this hardware cloth for another.
+Smaller openings block sunlight and prevent grass growth, while larger openings will allow beaks to pick at roots, and any non-metal material will stretch and let the chickens kill the grass underneath)